All Episodes

 Welcome to the largest live overnight talk show in the world.

-Reminding everybody that We have three hours of pre-feed every night before the program.
+Glad to have you reminding everybody that we have three hours of pre-feed every night before the program.

 In other words, three hours of the previous night's program is sent to stations that would like to receive it and listeners that would like to hear it.

-And that, of course, feeds in a very linear fashion into the current live program and allows you to have coast on a little bit earlier and do your listeners a great service, because a lot of them Of course, begin to nod off as the night goes on.
+And that, of course, feeds in a very linear fashion into the current live program and allows you to have Coast on a little bit earlier and do your listeners a great service because a lot of them, of course, begin to nod off as the night goes on.

 People do have lives beyond this show.